 👉 See local fastest and slowest sellers [free tool]

 On the other side of the coin, these are the fastest-selling cars today.
-This month, seven of the fastest-selling cars are Toyota models.
-The Camry is in the top spot, with just 22 days of market supply.
-The revamped RAV4 is in second place, and the Lexus NX and RX are very close behind.
+This month, nine of the fastest-selling cars are Toyota or Lexus models.
+The Lexus GX is in the top spot, with just 19 days of market supply.
+The Lexus ES sedan is in second place, and the Prius is close behind.
+The only non-Toyota model on the list this month is the Mercedes-Benz G-Class.

-Here are the fastest-selling cars in America in January:
+Here are the fastest-selling cars in America right now:

 | Make | Model | Market Day Supply | Total For Sale | 45-Day Sales | Average Selling Price |